cliff0891/additiongameextra/README.md

 # Addition Game using  methods and for loops
-Writing an addition game this using methods and for loops.The user will be asked a simple math problem in the first round.
+Writing an addition game using methods, for loops and array.The user will be asked a simple math problem in the first round.
 For example, to add two single digit numbers.
 If the user gets this correct, they will be given points and asked a more difficult math problem in round 2, such as adding a pair of two digit numbers.
 They will receive more points and be asked more difficult questions in the following round for every correct answer.
 Every incorrect answer will be followed by a more simple question.
 There should be a total of 4 rounds.
 At the end of 4 rounds, the code should print the final score.

 ## Outline
 ```
 //import java.util.Scanner;
 //Create variables used throughout the code
 //use the boolean data to verify the answer
+// use array to sort numbers
 //use the If statement to determine correct or incorrect answer.
 //If the answer is correct, increase the score by 10, else if incorrect, leave it alone and continue to the next round
 //use print statement after the final round to print output score